ForbesLindesay/browserify-middleware/README.md

 <img src="http://i.imgur.com/6cyfaYS.png" align="right" />

-express middleware for browserify v2 with sensible defaults for the ultimate in ease of use.
+**middleware for browserify v2 with sensible defaults for the ultimate in ease of use**

 In addition to the basics, browserify-middleware has the following features out of the box:

  - source-maps are automatically enabled for debugging
  - minification automatically enabled for production
  - gzip automatically enabled for production
  - etags for caching automatically enabled for produciton

+With the exception of serving up directories (which requires `req.path` from express) everything is entirely framework independant.
+Simply pass in `req` `res`, and a `callback` that will only be called in the event of an error.

 If you think I've missed something, be sure to open an issue or submit a pull request.